borneq/qedytor/README.md

 this will create Visual Studio project if is any VS installed. <br>
 But we tested with MinGW in Windows, therefore need call [cmake .. -G "MinGW Makefiles"]<br>
-first add gcc to path, for example d:\Qt\Qt5.12.0\Tools\mingw730_64\bin\ directory. next call make , for Linux is enough type "make".<br>
+first add gcc to path, for example d:\Qt\Qt5.12.0\Tools\mingw730_64\bin\ directory. next call mingw32-make,exe , for Linux is enough type "make".<br>
 3.libargon2.a move/copy from build directory to bin, after creating "bin" in qedytor.<br>
 4.Go to hisyntax directory and run Qt Creator with qedytor\hisyntax\src\hisyntax.pro config it (in Windows was tested with MinGW) build release or debug version.<br>